How does it work?

 What else to get ready?

-Sort out your manicure (broken nails or nail polish falling off don’t look great if we do close-ups, for a full body family shots it’s not so crucial).
+Sort out your manicure (broken nails or nail polish falling off don’t look great if we do close-ups, for a full body shots it’s not so crucial).

 For a beach, take a towel, spare clothes for the children and some warm clothes for everyone.
 It’s often windy and when the sun gets down, it can start feeling very cold very soon - especially if you’re wet (and you and your children probably will be).